sozialhelden/accessibility-cloud/docs/importing-data.md

 ## Helper functions
-Converting complex data is very complex.
-That's why we included a number of helper functions and libraries.
+Converting complex data is—you guessed right—complex :) That's why we included a number of helper functions and libraries.

 ### Implemented